The Travelling Companions: Influences

 Railway art became popular after William Powell Frith's 1862 painting The Railway Station.

 The painting influenced an illustration by John Tenniel in Through the Looking-Glass, in which Alice wears a similar costume and hat in a railway carriage, sitting opposite Benjamin Disraeli, wearing a paper hat, and a goat.

+Leonor Fini's painting, Le Train Blanc (1966), was also influenced by this Augustus Egg work.